rahul-gharat/dronahq-docs/docs/ai_chat_control.md

 ---
-sidebar_position: 1
+sidebar_position: 103
 ---

-# Reading query params in public apps
+# AI Chat control

 Docusaurus can manage multiple versions of your docs.